thephpleague/url/dev-master/component.md

 $url2->getPath()->sameValueAs($url1->getQuery());  //returns false;
 ~~~

-<p class="message-warning">Only components can be compared with each other, any other object or type will result in a Fatal error.</p>
+<p class="message-warning">Only components objects can be compared with each other, any other object or type will result in a Fatal error.</p>

 ## Complex components